“God put eternity into the hearts of men”, said the writer of Ecclesiastes, and Jesus is the answer to that longing that is built into us.

 The sins and wrongs of fathers and mothers pass down to their sons and daughters and have done so from the beginning.
 In Jesus, God introduced a new lineage and a new possibility.
 Born a man, but also born of God, through Jesus comes the answer to the finite frailty of humankind.

 The birth, life, death and resurrection of Jesus Christ is the core of the Gospel.
 If Jesus did not rise from the dead, all of our hope is in vain.
 If miracles are not real, then the atheists are right that we are to be despised.
-If Jesus did not rise from the dead, there is no escape from the injustices that will never be righted in this life and from the oblivion to follow.
+If Jesus did not rise from the dead, there is no escape from injustices, and they will never be righted in this life or by the oblivion to follow.